PlayStation 2: Europe

-The PlayStation 2 had a yet more troubled launch in the United Kingdom and rest of Europe on 24 November 2000.
-The BBC's consumer investigative journalism programme Watchdog criticised the console's £299 price as part of a "Rip-off Britain" segment.
+The PlayStation 2 had a yet more troubled launch in the United Kingdom and rest of Europe on November 24, 2000.
+The BBC's consumer investigative journalism programme Watchdog criticized the console's £299 price as part of a "Rip-off Britain" segment.
 Additionally, some media outlets speculated that Sony had deliberately limited supply to create artificial demand.
 This perception was intensified by the decision to allocate only 80,000 preorders to the European market, despite Sony having previously identified Europe as its largest PlayStation territory, with 28 million original PlayStation units sold—compared to 27 million in North America and 17 million in Japan.
 Particularly serious were complaints about faults with the new consoles, many of which purportedly failed to work on Christmas Day.

 The European launch of the PlayStation 2 was marked by stock shortages, which led to an unusual scene on release night as journalists searched unsuccessfully for the kind of large-scale consumer queues seen in Japan and the United States.
 Early resale attempts online saw ambitious asking prices of up to £1,500, though most units ultimately sold for closer to £500.
 Post-launch criticism emerged online, with some gaming outlets focusing on the console's lack of anti-aliasing and developers voicing frustration over the system's programming complexity.
 At the time, Phil Harrison dismissed the backlash as indicative of the "worldwide cultural significance" of the console's arrival.

 Market domination

 Despite its problematic launch, the PlayStation 2 was an immediate financial and competitive triumph.
 Its success at the end of 2000 compounded Sega's serious financial issues; having sold 6.5 million Dreamcast consoles over a period of 22 months, Sony managed to ship 10 million PlayStation 2 units in under 15 months, with sales continuing to accelerate.
 As the PlayStation 2 increasingly dominated the market, and with Nintendo and Microsoft preparing to enter with new consoles, Sega chairman Isao Okawa made the decision to exit the hardware business.
-The Dreamcast was discontinued on 31 March 2001.
+The Dreamcast was discontinued on March 31, 2001.
 On the same day, Sony announced that over 10.6 million units had been sold worldwide.